vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 [[11]]

-The specific character of individual things that appear to exist in the illusory world of Maya is similarly explained by taking recourse to the standard Advaita notion of limiting adjuncts (upadhi) produced by ignorance.
+The specific character of individual things that appear to exist in the illusory world of Māyā is similarly explained by taking recourse to the standard Advaita notion of limiting adjuncts (upadhi) produced by ignorance.
 The analogy is also the well known Advaita one of the sun that shines reflected in different pools of water-just so the Supreme Self appears diversified in the things of the world, established as it is in all the limiting conditions that delineate apparently existing objects.[^11-1] Consequently, even though Viṣṇu is said to be the creator, Ādiśeṣa declares that:

 [^11-1]: